gloryadeh/alx-low_level_programming/0x08-recursion/README.md

 5-sqrt_recursion returns the natural square of a number.
 6-is_prime_number.c returns 1 if input integer is 1.
 100-palindrome checks if string is palindrom.
+ 101-wildcmp compares two strings and checks if identical